Mandibular fossa Definition

 Mandibular fossa Anatomy

-This is the smooth concavity that takes form on the surface of the antero-inferior position of the squamous temporal bone.
+This is the smooth concavity that takes form on the surface of the anteroinferior position of the squamous temporal bone.
 Considered transversely, it is wider in its length than when measured in an anteroposterior way.
 This fossa gets the condyle of the mandible.
 It also creates a projection at its posterior border, known as the post-glenoid tubercle.
 It is bordered by the articular tubercle in an anterior direction.

 The boundary of Mandibular Fossa’s appears as a rounded projection in the anterior part.
 It is filled with a cartilage known as “Eminentia articularis” or “Articular tubercle”.
-The posterior boundary of the fossa acts as the tymapanic section of the temporal bone.
+The posterior boundary of the fossa acts as the tympanic section of the temporal bone.
 It is a curved bony structure that separates the mandibular fossa from the External Acoustic Meatus (popularly known as the ear canal) or External Auditory Meatus.
-The fossa is divided from the centre by the petrotympanic fissure, which is a fissure of the temporal bone.
-It is also known as Squamotympanic fissure or the Glaserian fissure.
+The fossa is divided from the center by the petrotympanic fissure, which is a fissure of the temporal bone.
+It is also known as the Squamotympanic fissure or the Glaserian fissure.

 Mandibular Fossa Function

-The mandibular fossa, as part of the Temporomandibular joint (TMJ), is indirectly associated with two forms of movement related with the joint through the association between the lower jaw bone and the temporal bone.
+The mandibular fossa, as part of the Temporomandibular joint (TMJ), is indirectly associated with two forms of movement related to the joint through the association between the lower jaw bone and the temporal bone.
 These motions are:

 - Translational movement – It is a type of movement that occurs when the jaw opens widely as it glides.